NordicHPC/sonar/doc/DESIGN.md

 ### Support for local data aggregation

-Especially for cloud installations such as VMs managed by NAIC Orchestrator it is desirable to avoid any centralized data aggregation, as that might not easily scale, but instead to allow data on the node to be aggregated on the node in a format that is easily transportable and extractable before the node is torn down.
+Especially for cloud installations such as VMs managed by NAIC Orchestrator it is desirable to avoid any centralized data aggregation, as that might not easily scale and would be hard to manage, but instead to allow data on the node to be aggregated on the node in a format that is easily transportable and extractable before the node is torn down.

 **Implementation:**